KDFO: History

 After Mondosphere took over, the station was downgraded from a class B at 50,000 watts to its current 8,000 watt power.
 The transmitter was moved to the same tower now used by 105.3 KBFP-FM, a site closer to Bakersfield.
 It was known as Star 98.5 KKDJ and was an oldies and classic hits station.
 Its playlist was made up of hits from the late 1960s, 70s and early 80s.

 In 1998, a frequency switch was arranged.
 KKDJ moved to 105.3 FM and KSMJ moved to 98.5 FM.
 The station then was known as Smooth Jazz 98.5 KSMJ.
 It played a smooth jazz format of mostly instrumental jazz hits with some R&B and soft rock vocals.

-98.5 The Fox

 On March 24, 2000, the smooth jazz format was flipped to a classic rock.
 The call letters were later changed to KDFO and the station branded as "98.5 The Fox".
 (Using a Fox mascot is popular on a number of classic rock stations around the U.S.) Later in 2000, the station was acquired by San Antonio-based Clear Channel Communications.
 (In 2014, Clear Channel changed its name to iHeartMedia, the current owner.)